-In the effort to answer the question “How far can she go?” and reach our goal of ensuring that each Girl Pioneer obtains 15+ years of education, Starfish provides support to every Girl Pioneer who wishes to pursue post-secondary educational opportunities.
+In the effort to answer the question “How far can she go?” and reach our goal of ensuring that each Girl Pioneer obtains 15+ years of education, Starfish provides support to every girl who wishes to pursue post-secondary educational opportunities.

-Through the Quetzal Fund (QF), launched by Ted and Connie Ning in February 2015, Starfish provides full ride university scholarships to many of the top 10% of Starfish graduates.
-The mission of this fund is to ensure that high achieving Starfish students can pursue post-secondary education, regardless of their economic circumstances.
-Through this fund, we aim to prepare young women to become agents of change in their communities, country, and our world.
+Through the Quetzal Fund (QF), launched by Ted and Connie Ning in February 2015, Starfish provides full-ride university scholarships to many of the top 10 percent of Starfish graduates.
+The mission of this fund is to ensure that high-achieving Starfish students can pursue post-secondary education, regardless of their economic circumstances.
+We aim to prepare young women to become agents of change in their communities, their country, and our world.

-In addition to the Quetzal Fund, we partner with a range of organizations to provide external university scholarships to all Starfish students who wish to pursue post-secondary educational opportunities.
-These organizations include: She’s the First, Progressa, and FEPMaya.
-We employ a full time staff member who work one on one with Girl Pioneers to navigate the complexity of scholarship applications and university enrollment.
+In addition to the Quetzal Fund, we partner with a range of organizations—She’s the First, Progressa, and FEPMaya—to provide external university scholarships to all Starfish students who wish to pursue post-secondary educational opportunities.
+We employ a full-time staff member who works one on one with Girl Pioneers to navigate the complexity of scholarship applications and university enrollment.

-In 2015, 15 Girl Pioneers received full ride scholarships to attend university through the Quetzal Fund and scholarships from our partner organizations.
-If you wish to make a direct contribution to our university scholarship program, please be sure to make note that your donation is restricted to “university scholarships” in the comments section of our Donate page.
+In 2015, 15 Girl Pioneers received full-ride scholarships to attend university through the Quetzal Fund and our partner organizations.
+If you wish to make a direct contribution to our university scholarship program, please click here.
+If you prefer to send a check, please make a note that your donation is restricted to “university scholarships.”
 Thank you for your support!

-Starfish aims to ensure that our graduates are able to find employment in the formal sector and earn more than the per capita annual income in Guatemala ($3150/year) after graduating from high school.
+Starfish aims to ensure that our graduates find employment in the formal sector and earn more than the per capita annual income in Guatemala ($3,500/year) after graduating from high school.
 In order to reach these goals, we support our students and graduates through formal internships.

-Formal internships—Nothing informs career direction more than firsthand experience.
+Nothing informs career direction more than firsthand experience.
 However, Girl Pioneers come from families that lack both experience in the formal job sector and the networks to support their daughter’s job search.
-Starfish coaches address this need by matching Girl Pioneers with paid six-month internships with other social impact organizations.
-When a partner organization is large (like former the microcredit organization Friendship Bridge), it covers the entire internship salary (usually $125/month for FT).
-With organizations that are smaller, Starfish covers some (and at times all) of the internship wage.
+Starfish coaches address this need by matching Girl Pioneers with paid three- to six-month internships with other social impact organizations.
+Partner organizations with larger organizational capacity often cover the cost of the entire internship salary (typically $125/month).
+When Starfish works with partner organizations that have smaller budgets, we will often cover half or all of the cost of the internship wage.

-In 2015, of the 30 internships amongst high school students and graduates, roughly 85% were carried out in local NGOs, schools, or health clinics.
-Of the New Horizons interns, several Girl Pioneers were invited to extend their internships, and a few turned into formal jobs.
+Of the 30 internships completed by high school students and graduates in 2015, roughly 85 percent were carried out in local NGOs, schools, or health clinics.
+Several high school graduates who completed internships in 2015 were invited to extend their internships or accept formal salaried positions.

-Small business development—Starfish graduates have access to trainings and guidance from our full-time small business consultant as they create their own enterprises.
-Our consultant guides them in every step of the process and connects them with opportunities for seed funding.
-There are currently seven small businesses, several of them in the category of “social entrepreneurship,” with more on the horizon for 2016.
+Also, through our New Horizons program, Starfish graduates who wish to launch their own businesses have access to trainings and guidance from our full-time small business consultant.
+The Starfish consultant guides graduates through every step of the process and connects them with opportunities for seed funding.
+To date, Starfish graduates have opened and continue to operate seven small businesses, several of which focus primarily on social entrepreneurship.